-Water seeping into the basement and to while the time away before help arrives, there is the daily selection at flickr.com/explore to browse.
-Sticking to the day’s routine, in spite of the household mess, is a source of some comfort.
-But the contrast of primary needs (food and shelter, safety and freedom from distress) and the hunt for beauty seems so very stark.
-This morning it seems to be a rare thing indeed to be browsing until the composition speaks to me, the light enchants me, or the location catches my interest.
-But then I remember: the need for food and a secure, happy place to live are only stepping stones to the things that bring wider and deeper meaning, the search for beauty or appetite for giving and receiving respect, for example.
-In other words, browsing pictures or galleries of visual art and watching performing art really do give value to one’s live, meaning to one’s growing awareness and abilities to connect new experiences to wider constellations of patterns and relationships.
-Whether it comes through a lens, at the end of a pencil, or off a violin’s horsehair bow, art does matter – both to produce and to engage in.
+Suppose that there is water seeping into the basement but to while away the time before help arrives, there is the daily selection at flickr.com/explore to browse.
+Sticking to the daily routine, in spite of the household mess, is a source of some comfort.
+But this contrast of primary needs (food and shelter, safety and freedom from distress) and the hunt for beauty seems so very stark.
+This morning it seems to be a rare thing indeed to be browsing until finding a composition that speaks to me, or discovering the light that enchants me, or the location that catches my interest.
+But then I remember: the need for food and a secure, happy place to live are only stepping stones in Abraham Maslow’s hierarchy of needs in which there are things that bring wider and deeper meaning; for example, the search for beauty or appetite for giving and receiving respect.
+In other words, browsing pictures or galleries of visual art and watching performing art really do give value to one’s life; meaning to one’s growing awareness and abilities to connect new experiences to wider constellations of patterns and relationships.
+Whether it comes through a lens, at the end of a pencil, or off a violin’s horsehair bow, art does matter – both to produce and to respond to.
 Hurrah for wonder, even when water is rising in one’s house, or the world is ravaged by rising consumption of goods and energy.

 Perhaps the same contextual framing and predisposition affects documentary projects, archival work, ethnographic field studies, or transposing a biographical sketch from one language to another for readers of a different culture or era.
 In other words, if the lens can stand for a perceptual grasp of a subject, then the same assumptions that these photographers baked into their choice of composition and lighting and shutter release also may reveal how one goes about engaging with the world in general: we prejudge people and settings, we view the world as half-empty instead of half-full, for example; or at the time of middle age we feel that so many opportunities remain, rather than feeling that so few days are left before extinction.